 Adam Neufeld - Deputy Administrator

-Adam Neufeld was appointed as Deputy Administrator for the U.S. General Services Administration in June of 2015.
+Adam Neufeld is the Deputy Administrator of the U.S. General Services Administration.

 Adam arrived at GSA as the agency's Chief of Staff in May of 2013.
 In that position he was influential in charting the agency’s course forward, playing a vital role in its consolidation efforts as well as helping agencies transform their space into more efficient, mobile, open offices.
 He has also been at the forefront of the agency’s efforts to bring innovative new approaches to the federal government through the Presidential Innovation Fellows and 18F.